Trento Longaretti: Works

 In 1944 Longaretti painted San Francesco libera le colombe ("Saint Francis liberates the doves") in the chapel of the Church of San Bernardino in Caravaggio, and donated the work to the city, which put it on indefinite display at the church.
 On the night of 27 March 1999, the painting and seven other works were stolen from the church by a Neopolitan man, who later sold them to an antique dealer from Abruzzo who was unaware of the theft.
 In 2008, the dealer requested Longaretti to appraise the painting, who reported the request to the police.
 The items were recovered and the Neapolitan man was charged after a three-month investigation.

 Among his sacred art is the Stations of the Cross installed on the grounds of the Church of San Salvatore in Monasterolo del Castello.
 It consists of 14 mosaics framed within modern aedicula, designed by Longaretti in 1971 and realized by the Milan tile company Peresson, replacing the deteriorated artwork of Giovanni Brighenti.
 The mosaics and the base and walls of the tabernacles were restored by May 2011.

 He also created a stained glass window for the hospital in his hometown.

 Collections

-Gallaries that hold collections of his work include the Galleria d'Arte Moderna e Contemporanea and Pinacoteca Carrara in Bergamo, Galleria d'Arte Moderna and Museo della Permanente in Milan, and the Vatican Museums in Vatican City.
+Galleries that hold collections of his work include the Galleria d'Arte Moderna e Contemporanea and Pinacoteca Carrara in Bergamo, Galleria d'Arte Moderna and Museo della Permanente in Milan, and the Vatican Museums in Vatican City.

 His sacred art is held in collections in churches, museums, and galleries throughout Italy and worldwide.
 His works are conserved or displayed at the Duomo di Milano, Duomo di Novara, the Vatican Museums, and the Basilica of Sant'Ambrogio and Galleria d'Arte Sacra Contemporanea in Milan.

 He has donated works to the Accademia Carrara and to the Fondazione Credito Bergamasco operated by the bank Credito Bergamasco, which has hosted eight exhibitions dedicated to his works.